Prosecutors seek prison time for former bank execs

 DOVER, Del. — Prosecutors are seeking prison time for four former executives of the only financial institution criminally charged in connection with the federal bank bailout program.

-The four former Wilmington Trust officials face sentencing next week for fraud and conspiracy.
-They are asking for probation.
+The four former of Wilmington Trust in Delaware face sentencing next week for fraud and conspiracy.
+They are requesting probation.

 Former bank president Robert Harra Jr. and former chief financial officer David Gibson face between nine and 11 years in prison under sentencing guidelines.
 Former chief credit officer William North and former controller Kevyn Rakowski face seven to nine years.